Marriage, Love and Care

 3. Be Understanding

 Be an understanding person who is supportive of his partner’s feelings.
-If your partner is dealing with a loss or a disappointment let him or her know that you are always around and are available to talk.
+If your partner is dealing with a challenge or is going through a difficult phase let him or her know that you are always around and are available to talk.

 4. Be a good listener